 If this happens, you must answer with the default response (YES), otherwise the installation will be terminated.

-Later in the installation, you will see the following messages, which may be safely ignored:
+Later in the installation, you will see the following messages:

 '''

 %PCSI-I-SYSTEM_REBOOT, executing reboot procedure ...

 '''

 Shutdown/reboot deferred when this product is installed as part of the O/S installation/upgrade